basecamp/kamal/README.md

 10. Prune unused images and stopped containers to ensure servers don't fill up.

 Voila!
 All the servers are now serving the app on port 80.
 If you're just running a single server, you're ready to go.
 If you're running multiple servers, you need to put a load balancer in front of them.

+## Vision

+In the past decade+, there's been an explosion in commercial offerings that make deploying web apps easier.
+Heroku kicked it off with an incredible offering that stayed ahead of the competition seemingly forever.
+These days we have excellent alternatives like Fly.io and Render.
+And hosted Kubernetes is making things easier too on AWS, GCP, Digital Ocean, and elsewhere.
+But these are all offerings that have you renting computers in the cloud at a premium.
+If you want to run on our own hardware, or even just have a clear migration path to do so, you need to carefully consider how locked in you get to these commercial platforms.
+Preferably before the bills swallow your business whole!

+MRSK seeks to bring the advance in ergonomics pioneered by these commercial offerings to deploying web apps anywhere.
+Whether that's low-cost cloud options without the managed-service markup from the likes of Digital Ocean, Hetzner, OVH, etc, or it's your own colocated metal.
+To MRSK, it's all the same.
+Feed the config file a list of IP addresses with vanilla Ubuntu servers that have seen no prep beyond an added SSH key, and you'll be running in literally minutes.

+This structure also gives you enormous portability.
+You can have your web app deployed on several clouds at ease like this.
+Or you can buy the baseline with your own hardware, then deploy to a cloud before a big seasonal spike to get more capacity.
+When you're not locked into a single provider from a tooling perspective, there's a lot of compelling options available.

+Ultimately, MRSK is meant to compress the complexity of going to production using open source tooling that isn't tied to any commercial offering.
+Not to zero, though.
+You're probably still better off with a fully managed service if basic Linux or Docker is still difficult, but from an early stage when those concepts are familiar.

 ## Why not just run Capistrano, Kubernetes or Docker Swarm?